ETC-A/etca-asm/README.md

 This is not supposed to be permanent solution and therefore this is not well designed everywhere.
 One of the goals is that it's at least reasoanbly easy to add extensions.

+All discussion related to ETCa happen on the Turing Complete discord: https://discord.gg/Wjdz8RJp7R.
+Ask there if you need help or have an improvement suggestion.

 ## Installation

 This assembler was not aimed at being easy to use for those unfamiliar with a terminal.
 However, after some